shakacode/bootstrap-loader/README.md

 That being said, Bootstrap 4 probably works just fine!
 You must use `4.0.0-alpha.4` or greater.

 ## NEWS
+2017-03-15: All examples in /examples are updated for Webpack v2 and yarn.
+We're not supporting beta versions of Webpack.
+Some older releases did support it.
+So if you upgrade, you have to update for the new 2.2.x+ version of Webpack.

 2016-10-30: Released 1.3.0.
 Supports multiple config files in one build.

 2016-10-02: Released 2.0.0-beta.12.
 Supports isomorphic-style-loader and disabling SASS source map and/or resolve-url-loader injection!